 As a foodie, chef, or cook, you probably already know just how important it is to get the right balance of ingredients in every creation.
 That is, of course, why recipes and measuring tools exist!
 But while every recipe contains a delicate ratio of this to that (give or take a pinch), there are a few key underdog ingredients that rarely get the praise or recognition they deserve.

 When it comes to gums, stabilizers, and emulsifiers, you might encounter them far less than ingredients like flavorings, dyes, or sweeteners, but that doesn’t mean they aren’t significant!
 In fact, especially when cooking or creating with dairy products, this trio of additives can mean the difference between success and failure for you and your recipes.
+As an example, you might be interested in reading our recent article How to Use Guar Gum in Your Recipes. or The Importance of Tara Gum, both articles are very helpful and educational.

 Gums serve as binding agents, which means they help thicken different ingredients during the cooking process.
 Most commonly, you’ll find gums in things like almond milk, sauces, dressings, soups, and so much more.
 You’ve likely heard of - or seen - gums like xanthan, agar agar, or cellulose used in some of your favorite recipes or products.
+A more recent addition to this collection is Tar Gum, here is an interesting article about this exciting gum, Tara Gum, A Natural Thickening Agent with Versatile Applications.

 Emulsifiers play a key role in helping not-so-friendly ingredients combine.
 If you’ve ever used the phrase “they fight like oil and water,” then you understand just how difficult it can be to use ingredients like these in a recipe where consistency - and combination - is key.
 As an added bonus, emulsifiers can also help to lengthen the shelf life of products, many of which we know and love.